bigdaddymax/imagezmq/docs/advanced-pub-sub.rst

 =============================================================================

-So far all examples were implying that we receive images on a regular computer (with a monitor) so we can use functions like cv2.imshow() to immediately see a result (to see the received streem).
+So far all examples were implying that we receive images on a regular computer (with a monitor) so we can use functions like ``cv2.imshow()`` to immediately see a result (the received stream).

 However, this is not always an option.
-Consider following scenario: multiple cameras send images to a server, which is processing them (for example, performs motion detection, objects analisys etc).
-The server is headless (ideally, on a remote facility).
-So you need a tool to check streams occasionaly.
-Lets see how we could implement this.
+Consider the following scenario: multiple cameras send images to a headless server (computer that does not have a monitor and could be located somewhere in datacenter).

+We want to be able to connect somehow to this server remotely (ideally using web browser) and check our video streams.

+So we want to connect/disconnect to our video streams occasionaly and this should not affect processing of those streams (motion or object detection, recording etc).

+Lets see how this can be implemented.

 Raspberry code
 ==============